-- 85. It is an unfair practice to: - 1. infringe the Union Constitution, regulations, elections or referenda policy, - 2. disobey instructions of the returning officer, elections or referendum committee or Court in carrying out their duties under 85.1, - take unfair advantage of any publication or other publicity that is not contained within the allotted budget, - do permanent damage to any Union or College area as a consequence of a campaign, - make any attempt to influence the impartiality of the returning officer, Elections Committee, referendum committee, Court or Union staff, - 6. deliberately sabotage any campaign other than one's own, - 7. infringe College rules, - 8. intimidate any participant in the election, - overspend the allotted campaign budget, or not produce suitable receipts, - 10. loiter within ten metres of any ballot box during voting, or - tamper with any ballot box used in the election or with the submission of electronic votes. - 86.
+- 85. It is an unfair practice to: - 1. infringe the Union Constitution, regulations, elections or referenda policy, - 2. disobey instructions of the returning officer, elections or referendum committee or Court in carrying out their duties under 85.1, - 3. take unfair advantage of any publication or other publicity that is not contained within the allotted budget, - 4. do permanent damage to any Union or College area as a consequence of a campaign, - 5. make any attempt to influence the impartiality of the returning officer, Elections Committee, referendum committee, Court or Union staff, - 6. deliberately sabotage any campaign other than one's own, - 7. infringe College rules, - 8. intimidate any participant in the election, - 9. overspend the allotted campaign budget, or not produce suitable receipts, - 10.
+Ceanvass for votes to voters using or about to use a ballot boxloiter within ten metres of any ballot box during voting, or - 11. tamper with any ballot box used in the election or with the submission of electronic votes. - 86.
 An unfair practice may result in action being taken under the Disciplinary Regulation or Policy as well as action within the terms of this regulation.
 Unfair practices in referenda or sabbatical elections may also be referred by the President directly to the College Discipline Committee. - 87.
 A candidate is wholly responsible for any act or omission made by another on his or her behalf.